COVID-19 pandemic in the Faroe Islands: September 2020

 On 21 September as many as 3851 persons were tested, 11 persons were tested positive.
 Some days later the number of persons was corrected to 10 because one of the persons turned out to be a false positive.

-Amongs those who were tested on 21 September were most of the pupils from Glasir, the largest high school in the Faroe Islands, located in Tórshavn.
+Amongst those who were tested on 21 September were most of the pupils from Glasir, the largest high school in the Faroe Islands, located in Tórshavn.
 One pupil had tested positive a few days earlier, so it was decided that all staff and pupils should be tested.
 This was done over two days, on the first day no one was tested positive, but on 21 September one pupil from Glasir tested positive.
 These two cases on Glasir resulted in as a precaution that all classes should receive distant learning at least for the whole week from 21 until 25 September.
 On 23 September there were three more cases and one of these cases was from the school on Løgmannabreyt in Hoyvík (a part of the capital).

 Later in September the numbers were updated of where in the Faroe Islands the COVID-19 positive cases were from, and it showed that most of the cases were from the Tórshavn-area of South Streymoy (Suðurstreymoy).
 All days of September except for 21 September which had 10 cases, had between 0 and 5 cases according to statistics from Landslæknin and the Faroese Ministry of Health.